Skip to content

 Security

-We use safeguards designed to protect information, including access controls, least-privilege permissions, encryption in transit, and monitoring.
+We use safeguards designed to protect information, including access controls, least-privilege permissions, encryption in transit (TLS) and at rest (AES-256-GCM for sensitive tokens), and monitoring.

 No method of transmission or storage is 100% secure, but we work to minimise risk.